HandsOnDataViz/book/docs/HandsOnDataViz.md

 visualizations and dashboards can be published and embedded on your website through an iframe.

-Tableau comes in several versions, and the one we’re interestedin in Tableau Public.
+Tableau comes in several versions, and the one we’re interested in is Tableau Public.
 It is free, and only requires an email to [download](https://public.tableau.com/s/).
 You might be overwhelmed by the amount of options and features Tableau provides through its